Update: March 2021

 It’s yet another website metric to track, in addition to page speed, uptime, time to first byte, HTTP requests, etc.

 But does it really matter?
 Is it a meaningful metric?
-And should you be spending time keeping your site lean?
+And how should you reduce the page size on your WordPress site?

 Let’s take a look.

-Incredibly, the size of mobile web pages has increased 972% since 2010, though I should point out that the HTTP Archive first started collecting mobile web page weight data in May 2011 – the average size of mobile web page back then was 144.8kb.
+Incredibly, the size of mobile web pages has increased 336% since 2010, though I should point out that the HTTP Archive first started collecting mobile web page weight data in May 2011 – the average size of mobile web pages back then was 144.8kb.